 Schedule changes on semester basis.
-Download the "Stetson Jniversity Wellness and Recreation" app to register for classes.
+Download the "Stetson University Wellness and Recreation" app to register for dasses.

--Typically offered: Zumba, strength training, spinning, yoga, abs/core, cardio boxing, and tai chi.
+-Typically offered: Zumba, strength training, spinning, yoga, abs/core, and cardio boxing ity with others, nutrition education and healthy living habits.
+This program is designed to be accessible to those who frequent the gym and those who are ust beginning to explore fitness and wellness.